sandeepnadendla-git/assignment2-Nadendla/README.md

 2. Open Taperide App and select college Northwest missouri state university
 3. Now select microsoft account for login
 4. Login using studentid and password
-5. check wheather safe rides are available
+5. check whether safe rides are available
-6. If availabe request ride and select pickup and drop location
+      1. If available request ride and select pickup and drop location
-* check wheather ride is confrimed and time slote
+* check whether ride is confrimed and time slote
 * wait at place where safe ride picks you
 * show your studentid in tapride app and process is done